iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 $l$ is an injective proxy loss function.
-The choice of $l$ plays an important role in the final zero-shot and finetuning performance, and one of the contributions of the original publication is showing $l$ functions that work well for particular problems..
+The choice of $l$ plays an important role in the final zero-shot and finetuning performance, and one of the contributions of the original publication is showing $l$ functions that work well for particular problems.

 *λ-equitune* is a more general formulation which contains both previous methods as special cases.
-The main idea of *λ-equitune* is that given a pretrained model $M$, the features $M(gx)$ for any fixed $x$ are not all equally important for all $g \in G$. *λ-equitune* learns to assign variable weights to each group-transformed inputs, resulting in the following formulation:
+The main idea of *λ-equitune* is that given a pretrained model $M$, the features $M(gx)$ for any fixed $x$ are not all equally important for all $g \in G$. *λ-equitune* learns to assign variable weights to each group-transformed input, resulting in the following formulation:

 ```math